Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Daar!
 I brought tacos!"

 He looked up.
-His nose twitched...and then a happy *blur* flashed across the garden and bowled Leela off her feet before she even knew she was being pounced on.
+His nose twitched... and then a happy *blur* flashed across the garden and bowled Leela off her feet before she even knew she was being pounced on.

 He was so *gentle* though!
-He rolled through the pounce, scooped up Leela and Naydra both, and rather than being smashed into by literal tons of brown-furred menace, they just...went for a chittering tumble on the lawn.
+He rolled through the pounce, scooped up Leela and Naydra both, and rather than being smashed into by literal tons of brown-furred menace, they just... went for a chittering tumble on the lawn.

 Fortunately, Naydra had been carrying the food, and had known to set it aside.

 "I’ss my two *favoritest* females!"
 Daar’s chitter had a dopey note to it that Leela hadn’t heard before.
 As if he was blissfully happy - which he clearly was - but unfocused, which he *never* was.
 Even at his most clownish, there was always the *deep* Daar alert and clever below the surface.
-He wasn’t ever so...simple.
+He wasn’t ever so... simple.

 "My Father!"
 She chittered in spite of herself.
 "Are you feeling okay?"

 "Yeah!
 But my head’s all fuzzy, ‘cuz I can smell ‘yer gonna ask.
 Not as bad as it was.
 Jus’ real hard ‘ta keep a line o’ thought goin’."
 His nose twitched and he looked up.
 "You brung tacos!"

 And like that, his mind was indeed on a totally different agenda.
 Leela could see why Naydra was worried.
-Still...she had no idea what to do except treat him as she usually did.
+Still... she had no idea what to do except treat him as she usually did.
 "Yes, and my spatula didn’t even get used this time!
 You could learn a thing or two!"

 "But that’s th’ most funniest part!
 Ooh, Keeda’s Sweet Revenge sauce!"

 Leela didn’t really understand the appeal of hot sauces, but the mango habanero sauce made for her by one of Cimbrean’s locals was a perennial favorite with Humans and brownfurs alike.
-Allegedly it was more sweet than hot, and it *was* sweet...but far too hot for her.
+Allegedly it was more sweet than hot, and it *was* sweet... but far too hot for her.

 Then again, Humans liked things so pungently spiced you could hardly taste the meat, while Gaoian spices enhanced it in subtle ways that Humans barely noticed.
-One of the hardest aspects of her work was keeping the two spice blends separate...and not sneezing whenever she opened the Human blend.
+One of the hardest aspects of her work was keeping the two spice blends separate... and not sneezing whenever she opened the Human blend.

 On this occasion, the war between Daar’s stomach and his desire to play with his two most favoritest females was won by his stomach.
 Naydra, by some kind of Great Motherly magic, summoned a groundsheet and blanket for them to sit on.
 They ate while Daar, whenever his mouth wasn’t full, recounted his memories of Grandfather Garl.
 Apparently the old ‘Back had passed away peacefully on the very spot his memorial marker now stood, after storytime with a group of cubs.